 A lot.
-Look. (cheerful) I got this whole thing worked out.
+Look.
+[Cheerful.]
+I got this whole thing worked out.
 I thought about it-a lot.
-I had a-lifetime, understand, to think about it. (shuffles pages) See, I narrowed everything down to six things. (coughs as for a speech) Six.
-Number one: lynch J.W.
-Number two: lynch Roy.
-Number three: lynch Carolyn.
+I had a-lifetime, understand, to think about it.
+See, I narrowed everything down to six things.
+[Coughs as for a speech.]
+Six.
+Number one: lynch Major.
+Number two: lynch Buck.
+Number three: lynch Princess.
 Not a big lynching, mind you, because ain't nobody but me left to do it.
 Now if I had a crowd, or even a friend-which brings me to number four: Ask George where he was on the night of August 24, 1955, or any god dam night after they tied that cotton gin fan on my neck and dumped me in the river.
 I mean, like, how come those crackers still alive?